LOCATION

 CITIES AND TOWNS

-Juab County’s largest city is Nephi, the county seat, with a population of 4,000.
+Juab County’s largest city is Nephi, the county seat, with a population of 6,881.
 Other major communities in Juab County are Mona and Eureka north of Nephi and Levan to the south.
-Many smaller towns exist throughout Juab County; they are Callao, Trout Creek and Fish Springs in the west desert; Mills in the southeast part of the county; and Tintic, Mammoth and Silver City all located near Eureka.
-Juab County’s total population is 6,800.
+Many smaller towns exist throughout Juab County; they are Callao, Trout Creek and Fish Springs in the west desert; Mills in the southeast part of the county; Rocky Ridge in the north; and Tintic, Mammoth and Silver City all located near Eureka.
+Juab County’s total population is 12,248.

 ORIGIN OF COUNTY NAME